Using DocumentBuilder to Modify a Document

 If you are working with a document that contains multiple sections, you can move to a desired section using DocumentBuilder.moveToSection.
 This method moves the cursor to the beginning of a specified section and accepts the index of the required section.
 When the section index is greater than or equal to 0, it specifies an index from the beginning of the document with 0 being the first section.
 When the section index is less than 0, it specifies an index from the end of the document with -1 being the last section.
-Below example shows how to move a cursor position to the specified section.
-You can download template file of this example from here.
+The below code example shows how to move a cursor position to the specified section.
+You can download the template file of this example from here.

 Moving to a Header/Footer

 When you need to place some data into a header or footer, you should move there first using DocumentBuilder.moveToHeaderFooter.The method accepts a HeaderFooterType enumeration value that identifies the type of header or footer to where the cursor should be moved.

 If you want to create headers and footers that are different for the first page, you need to set the PageSetup.getDifferentFirstPageHeaderFooter property to true.
 If you want to create headers and footers that are different for even and odd pages, you need to set PageSetup.getOddAndEvenPagesHeaderFooter to true.